huytran498/AnalyzeCustomerPurchaseBehavior/README.md

 - cd customer-purchasing-behavior

-3. Ensure your data file `Customer Purchasing Behaviors.csv` is in the same directory.
+3. Ensure your data file `CustomerPurchasingBehaviors.csv` is in the same directory.

 4. Run the script: